joaopedroso/scipbook/docs/intro.rst

     &                      & \quad x_{ij} \geq 0                            & \quad \forall  i \in I, j \in J

-The objective function is the minimization of the sum of transportation expenses.
+The objective function is the minimization of the sum of transportation costs.
 The first constraint requires that the demand is satisfied, and the second constraint ensures that factory capacities are not exceeded.

 .. index::
    single: dictionary